Zheng-Bote/qt_files_photo-gallery/README.md

 ![QT](https://img.shields.io/badge/Community-6-41CD52?logo=qt)
 ![CXX](https://img.shields.io/badge/C++-23-blue?logo=cplusplus)

-QT6 C++23 console app to convert photos, collect Exif/IPTC and add metadata to DB.
+QT6 C++23 Self Contained System (SCS) to convert photos, collect Exif/IPTC and add metadata to DB.

 > The purpose of this tool is to run as a microservice to prepare photos for a web-based photo-gallery.